 BIOL 6617.
 ADVANCED GENETICS (I) (Odd numbered years).
 Three credit hours.
 Two hours of lecture and one three-hour laboratory per week.
+Prerequisite: Authorization of the Director of the Department.

 Discussion of selected topics in genetics.

 BIOL 6631.
 CELLULAR BIOCHEMISTRY AND PHYSIOLOGY (I).
 Four credit hours.
 Three hours of lecture and one three-hour laboratory per week.